sourcegraph/handbook/content/engineering/code_reviews.md

 1. Author addresses feedback, ensuring they have marked each comment as resolved.
 This can be relaxed if a comment was just a suggestion or a small nit.
 The goal is to communicate to the reviewer what has changed since they last reviewed.
 1. Author leaves a comment letting the reviewers know it is ready for another pass.
 Back to step 1.

+Use your best judgement when deciding if another review cycle is needed.
+If your PR has been approved and the only changes you've made are ones that the approver would expect: accepting a suggestion around a name, or fleshing out some documentation, or something else that is low risk and you're comfortable with, you may choose to avoid another cycle and merge.
+However, you can always ask for more feedback if you're not totally comfortable.

 ## When is a code review not required?

 We do not technically prevent PRs from being merged before being explicitly approved because there exist PRs that are appropriate to merge without waiting for a review.